Neural oscillation: Ongoing activity

 Spontaneous activity is brain activity in the absence of an explicit task, such as sensory input or motor output, and hence also referred to as resting-state activity.
 It is opposed to induced activity, i.e. brain activity that is induced by sensory stimuli or motor responses.

 The term ongoing brain activity is used in electroencephalography and magnetoencephalography for those signal components that are not associated with the processing of a stimulus or the occurrence of specific other events, such as moving a body part, i.e. events that do not form evoked potentials/evoked fields, or induced activity.

 Spontaneous activity is usually considered to be noise if one is interested in stimulus processing; however, spontaneous activity is considered to play a crucial role during brain development, such as in network formation and synaptogenesis.
 Spontaneous activity may be informative regarding the current mental state of the person (e.g. wakefulness, alertness) and is often used in sleep research.
 Certain types of oscillatory activity, such as alpha waves, are part of spontaneous activity.
 Statistical analysis of power fluctuations of alpha activity reveals a bimodal distribution, i.e. a high- and low-amplitude mode, and hence shows that resting-state activity does not just reflect a noise process.

-In case of fMRI, spontaneous fluctuations in the blood-oxygen-level dependent (BOLD) signal reveal correlation patterns that are linked to resting states networks, such as the default network.
+In case of fMRI, spontaneous fluctuations in the blood-oxygen-level dependent (BOLD) signal reveal correlation patterns that are linked to resting state networks, such as the default network.
 The temporal evolution of resting state networks is correlated with fluctuations of oscillatory EEG activity in different frequency bands.

 Ongoing brain activity may also have an important role in perception, as it may interact with activity related to incoming stimuli.
 Indeed, EEG studies suggest that visual perception is dependent on both the phase and amplitude of cortical oscillations.
 For instance, the amplitude and phase of alpha activity at the moment of visual stimulation predicts whether a weak stimulus will be perceived by the subject.